ScilifelabDataCentre/Anubis/anubis/README.md

   variables and their default values.
 - `init`: Setup of the configuration for this instance of Anubis.
-Starting with the default values, check for settings file using argument, environment label and two hard-wired locations.
-Then also check a few hard-wired environment labels.
+Starting with the default values, check for settings file using environment label and two hard-wired locations.
+It checks the sanity of a few settings.

 ## `user.py`

 The user account module.
 A user is uniquely defined by her account identifier and also by her email.

 The most important functions are: